oziomek1/neural_network_dice/README.md

 * Troubles with setting proper batch_size according to each images resolutions (number of parameters to store in GPU memory)
 * Almost not-learnable images with recognition greater than 64x64.
 The only success so far is with 106x79 images (68.03% accuracy).
 With 160x120 the error/accuracy rate remains unchanged (marginal upgrades, can be treated as noise)

+There is actually the major idea that comes through from articles and scientific works which presents very good performance with neural model learned with higher number of epochs.
+I decided to train my network for usually 20 epochs as this is very time/money consuming.
+However the truth is the models should be learned about 100 epochs at least.
+In the examples where performance is good and accuracy is above 90% it's not so important but with examples as the last one, with 106x79 images it's worth trying.

+* The first attempt, with not 100 epochs but as for now - continuing training of a model, prelearned in 20 epochs, for the next 20 epochs (40 combined), and then apply 20 epochs again which makes all together 60 epochs The outcome with plots presenting accuracy and error rate are available [here](simple_NN_106x79_continue.ipynb) As a comparison [there](simple_NN_106x79.ipynb) is the notebook the same model during first 20 epochs.

+* Accuracy after 20 epochs: 68.03%
+* Accuracy after 40 epochs: 78.02%
+* Accuracy after 60 epochs: 81.59%

 ### Frameworks
 As for now, almost all notebooks are based on Keras framework with Tensorflow backend, due to simplicity at the beginning.